Whatiftherapy.com

 • Client Portal

-Taboo Thoughts OCD—sometimes called Unacceptable Thoughts OCD—involves intrusive thoughts, images, or urges that feel disturbing, morally wrong, or completely out of character.
+Taboo Thoughts OCD—sometimes called Unacceptable Thoughts OCD— is a subtype of Obsessive-Compulsive Disorder, that involves intrusive thoughts, images, or urges that feel disturbing, morally wrong, or completely out of character.
 These thoughts often target the areas a person cares about most: their values, identity, relationships, morality, or integrity.
 Because the content feels “forbidden,” people with this subtype experience intense shame, doubt, confusion, and fear about what the thoughts “mean” about them.

 Taboo Thoughts OCD is not defined by the content of the thoughts themselves, but by the pattern that follows: anxiety, uncertainty, compulsive attempts to get clarity or reassurance, and a spiraling fear of what having the thought might imply.